 In this article, we will discuss the best practices when it comes to using Patch Management and IT Automation profiles in Atera and getting a high success rate.

 Next, separate main tasks into separate profiles based on how much weight they put on a system.
-Also, schedule them to run at one hour or one hour and a half between each other.
+Also, schedule them to run for one hour or one hour and a half between each other.

 An example of how you can create the profiles: